Three Island Lake

 Three Island Lake is a small alpine lake in Boise County, Idaho, United States, located in the Sawtooth Mountains in the Sawtooth National Recreation Area.
 The lake is accessed from Sawtooth National Forest trail 462.

-Three Island Lake is in the Sawtooth Wilderness, and a wilderness permit can be obtained at a registration box at trailheads or wilderness boundaries.
+Three Island Lake is in the Sawtooth Wilderness, and a wilderness permit can only be obtained at a registration box at trailheads or wilderness boundaries.
 Benedict Lake is downstream of Three Island Lake while Low Pass Lake is just over the pass to the southeast.